Local Bus & Commuting

 Employee Onboarding Consultation

-Since 2011, all new employees receive consultation during onboarding to discuss their transportation options, including the OmniRide program, biking & walking, and carpooling & ridesharing.
+Since 2011, all new employees have received consultation during onboarding to discuss their transportation options, including the OmniRide program, biking & walking, and carpooling & ridesharing.

 Bus between New York City and Cornell Ithaca Campus

-The Campus to Campus (C2C) bus launched in 2004 and provides an express connection between the Cornell Ithaca Campus and its network in New York City.
-Cornell launched C2C with a goal of providing a low-carbon, alternative transportation option to cut down on single occupancy vehicle trips between Upstate New York and the City, and to make business travel between the two areas easier for travelers.
+The Campus to Campus (C2C) bus was launched in 2004 and provides an express connection between the Cornell Ithaca Campus and its network in New York City.
+Cornell launched C2C with the goal of providing a low-carbon, alternative transportation option to cut down on single occupancy vehicle trips between Upstate New York and the City and to make business travel between the two areas easier for travelers.